vboyev-MSFT/defender-docs/defender-endpoint/hardware-acceleration-and-mdav.md

 - lower CPU consumption
 - A reduction of System-on-a-chip (SoC) power consumption leading to longer battery life on laptops and tablets

-**Intel Threat Detection Technology (TDT) - Cryptojacking:** Enhanced detection by leveraging Intel's Central Processing Unit (CPU) performance monitoring unit (PMU) and offloading to the integrated Graphics Processor Unit (integrated GPU) to detect the malware code execution (fingerprint) of repeated mathematical operations at runtime.
-The signals are processed by a layer of machine learning with minimal overhead.
+**Intel Threat Detection Technology (TDT) - Cryptojacking:** Enhanced detection by using Intel's Central Processing Unit (CPU) performance monitoring unit (PMU) and offloading to the integrated Graphics Processor Unit (integrated GPU) to detect the malware code execution (fingerprint) of repeated mathematical operations at runtime.
+Machine learning processes signals with minimal overhead.

 ### How do you enable Intel TDT AMS or Cryptojacking integration?